trento-project/helm-charts/docs/trento-server.md

 chmod 700 install-server.sh
 sudo ./install-server.sh
 ```

-The script will ask you for a private key that is used by the runner service to perform checks in the agent hosts via ssh.

 _Note: if a Trento server is already installed in the host, it will be updated._